elclanrs/advanced-jquery-boilerplate/README.md

 # Advanced jQuery Boilerplate

-A jQuery plugin to create scalable jQUery plugins, fast!
+A jQuery plugin to create scalable jQuery plugins, fast!

 ## How To